Mechanical Engineering, M.S.

-While many graduate students are already working professionals in the local area, other master’s candidates choose the mechanical engineering master’s program at Florida Tech for its prime location in the heart of Florida’s Space Coast near the nation’s fourth largest high-tech workforce.
+While many graduate students are already working professionals in the local area, other master’s candidates choose the mechanical engineering master’s program at Florida Tech for its prime location in the heart of Florida’s Space Coast near one of the nation’s largest high-tech workforces.

 Hands-on experience is a valuable part of the experience at Florida Tech.
 Mechanical engineering internships, assistantships and participation in research projects provides students with real-world experience outside the classroom.
 These opportunities give students new insight of the field and allow students to apply classroom knowledge to real-world experiences.

 Florida Tech students have completed civil engineering internships with scores of consulting companies and government agencies, including NASA, Harris Corp., Mainstream Engineering, and Boeing.

 Mechanical engineering internships or assistantships aren’t the only learning opportunities outside of classroom study.
-Florida Tech students are able to take part in real-world research that prepares them for a future career or doctoral program.
+Florida Tech students can take part in real-world research that prepares them for a future career or doctoral program.